fhildeb/lukso-node-guide/9-external-access/02-tailscale-setup.md

 ## 9.2.4 Update Grafana Dashboard

-In case you want to visit your Grafana Dashboard outside your home network using Tailscale, you will also need to adjust the IP.
-As you did with SSH, its recommended to have two different browser bookmarks- one for your home network and one for the Tailscale address.
+If you want to visit your Grafana Dashboard outside your home network using Tailscale, you will need to adjust the IP.
+As you did with SSH, having two different browser bookmarks is recommended- one for your home network and one for the Tailscale address.

-Within your browser, you can find Grafana at the following address, in case your VPN is activated:
+Within your browser, you can find Grafana at the following address in case your VPN is activated:

 ```text
 http://<tailscale-node-ip>:3000/login